-8. CONCLUSIONS
+8. Conclusions

 We have introduced the problem of simplifying schema mappings based on logical implication.
 The problem comes in different forms, depending on the type of simplification to achieve, on whether the mappings are sound or exact, and on the types of queries used in the mappings.
 We have provided a formalization of the problem, and we have presented techniques and complexity bounds for both relational and graph databases.
-As we said in the introduction, this is the first investigation on comparing schema mappings for graph databases.
+We have concentrated on LAV simplification, and we have discussed the GAV case only for relational schema mappings.
+Our results are summarized in Table 1.
+There are a number of results left open by our investigation.
+In particular, GAV simplification and synthesis for RPQs is largely open.
+Moreover, in LAV tight lower-bounds are missing for the cases of UCQs and RPQs.
+We observe that the techniques we have presented in Sections 5, 6, and 7 to prove our upper bounds for LAV simplification in the sound and exact cases are based on performing suitable guesses and containment checks independently for each input mapping assertion.
+Hence, they extend easily to the mixed case, providing the same upper bounds as for the exact case, which justifies the entries in the last row of the table.

-In this paper we have concentrated on LAV simplification, and we have discussed the GAV case only for relational schema mappings.
 In the future, we plan to continue investigating schema mapping simplification along different directions.
-In particular, we aim at addressing GAV simplification for graph databases, and we plan to study schema mapping simplification for tree-based (e.g., XML) semistructured data.
+In particular, we aim at addressing GAV simplification for graph databases, and we plan to study schema mapping simplification for tree-based (e.g., XML) semi-structured data.